RamSailopal/Doc-Scan/README.md

 The script **pdfconvert/convert.py** is used to generate the initial jpeg.

-The web form and then be viewed in a browser by navigating to:
+The web form can then be viewed in a browser by navigating to:

 http:dockerserveraddress:8080?ref=testref